-The state pension may not be a fortune at around £115 a week (in tax year 2015-16), but for many people (especially women) it’s the bedrock of the money they live on in retirement.
-If you haven’t paid enough National Insurance to get a full pension you may be able to claim a pension, worth up to 60% of the full basic state pension, based on your husband’s NI record.
+The state pension may not be a fortune at around £115 a week (in tax year 2015-16), but for many women it’s the bedrock of the money they live on in retirement.
+If you haven’t paid enough National Insurance to get a full pension you may be able to claim a pension, worth up to 60% of the full basic state pension, based on your husband’s NI record if you reach state pension age before April 2016.
 What’s more you can still do it even if you’re divorced.

 Finding out about your state pension